What's hot? Life sciences challenge tech in global innovation

 These sectors also highlight the convergence of industries and the emergence of products such as nutraceuticals -- foods and drinks with potential health benefits -- and cosmeceuticals, the combination of cosmetics and pharmaceuticals.

-Some of the world's biggest companies are embracing this blurring of boundaries, notably Samsung [SAGR.UL], which is among the top 25 patent assignees in nine of the 12 industries analyzed in the report.
+Some of the world's biggest companies are embracing this blurring of boundaries, notably Samsung, which is among the top 25 patent assignees in nine of the 12 industries analysed in the report.

 In addition to watching a Samsung TV and using a Samsung phone, the South Korean group also wants consumers to take Samsung-manufactured prescription drugs, consume Samsung energy drinks and wear Samsung make-up.